 Overclocking of CPU & GPU is another cause, this technique is used to enhance the performance of CPU.
 Overclocking in simple terms means, to run the CPU/GPU beyond its actual limits prescribed by its manufacture.

 Apart from the internal component which adds up to the CPU heat problem, there are other external causes as well.

 Like the poor location of the Computer and ventilation of the room also raises the concern of CPU overheating.
 Because in summer or in closed room access to fresh air is a problem.

 Sometimes dust accumulates within cases that prevent the circulation of air in computer cases.
 Ventilation in the laptop is a serious problem because there is a narrow space between components.

 Insufficiency of a cooling system in computer cases is another problem.
 Usually, there are three PC fans placed inside.
 But if heat accumulates in a computer case then there’s needs to improve the existing PC air cooling system.

 Electronics by its nature exudes heat, and it is the same case with a computer.
 Each task that is given to PC puts some stress on CPU, GPU, Hard Disc Drive (HDD), and Optical Disc Drive (ODD), but one should not get paranoid on normal PC heat.

 But if fans are working for a considerable time and make noises then this is a sign of CPU overheating.
-On the other hand, where the fan does not work or broken is another story to be told in latter time.
+On the other hand, where the fan does not work or broken is another story to be told at a later time.